luisdavidgarcia/JobTracker/README.md

 pyscopg to use to interface with Postgres is just `psycopg` instead of `psycopg2` because the first is the modern version.

+I finally got a working version of Job Tracker.
+It strikes me as a janky, but hey its working pretty well.
+I will need to add some examples.
+Also I sorta prefer working with OpenAi model or something else too.
+We will see.

+I need to add the ability to read the user's resume and store that context so that the LLM can then compare the user's skills and experiecne to the requested.
+There are a few applications with this mainly the one being that of modifying the user's resume for the job.

+Also decided to exclude the job description "required experience" since it is often the case many apps ask way more than necessary in most cases.
+So to not deter applicants let's just ignore it for now.

 </details>